JakobMissel/JakobMissel/README.md

 <h1 align="center">About Me</h1>

 <div align="justify">
 Hello!
-I am passionate about game development and research.
-In development, I am particularly passionate about 3D graphics and designing game levels that cohesively balance aesthetics and interactivity.
-In research, I explore and develop interactive systems that apply novel approaches to improve player experiences.
+My name is Jakob, and I am passionate about game development and research.
+In game development, my primary interests are 3D environmental graphics and level design, where I enjoy creating environments that balance aesthetics with interactivity.
+In research, I explore and develop interactive systems that leverage novel approaches to enhance player experiences.
 </div>

 ---